Enbridge's economic impact on Arkansas

 As a company with both pipelines and wind turbines, Enbridge is delivering energy security while also pursuing company sustainability goals and driving transformation toward a lower-carbon economy.
 And we’re proud to deliver economic benefits in the states where we do business.

-- Enbridge’s workforce included 35 Arkansas-based permanent and temporary employees, and provisioned contractors, at year’s end;
+- Enbridge’s workforce included 36 Arkansas-based permanent and temporary employees, and provisioned contractors, at year’s end.

-- Enbridge paid more than $2.7 million in total wages to our Arkansas-based permanent and temporary employees—much of that injected directly into the state economy; and
+- Enbridge paid more than $2.9 million in total wages to our Arkansas-based permanent and temporary employees—much of that injected directly into the state economy.

-- Enbridge paid more than $1.1 million in property tax across Arkansas for our pipelines and related facilities, such as terminals, storage facilities and pump/compressor stations;
+- Enbridge paid $844,000 in property tax across Arkansas for our pipelines and related facilities, such as terminals, storage facilities and pump/compressor stations.

 This revenue can be used for schools, infrastructure (roads and bridges), health and wellness, recreation, transportation and other services that help strengthen the fabric of the community.

-- Our capital expenditures in Arkansas, on such items as pipe steel, equipment purchases and replacement, system integrity-related investments, and capital leases, exceeded $128.4 million.
+- Our capital expenditures in Arkansas, on such items as pipe steel, equipment purchases and replacement, system integrity-related investments, and capital leases, totaled $62.5 million.

-- Our operating and administrative expenditures in Arkansas, on such items as maintenance costs, equipment leases, power consumption, and field personnel salaries and wages, exceeded $156.2 million.
+- Our operating and administrative expenditures in Arkansas, on such items as maintenance costs, equipment leases, power consumption, and field personnel salaries and wages, totaled $77.6 million.

 Enbridge is committed to supporting and strengthening the communities near our pipelines and facilities, and being a good neighbor means the world to us.

-- In 2020, Enbridge invested $18,300 in community-strengthening initiatives across Arkansas—and supported numerous not-for-profit agencies in the state—aligned to our three focus areas of health and safety, environment, and community.
+- In 2022, through our Fueling Futures program, Enbridge invested $35,800 in community-strengthening initiatives across Arkansas.
+We supported numerous not-for-profit agencies across the state aligned to our three focus areas of health and safety, environment, and community.

 *—All amounts are based on annual forecasting estimates which, while reasonably accurate, may not align precisely with procurement spending totals reported elsewhere by Enbridge and may not reflect actual amounts spent.